YuxinSongprog/mvRunKing/README.md

 |3.2 |15.2| 3.6|...|2.3|
 |3 |14.3| 4.5|...|4.2|
 ...
-#### Relatedness matrix file
+#### GRM file
-Relatedness matrix is a  n × n matrix, where each row and each column corresponds to individuals in the same order as in the .fam file, and *i*th row and *j*th column is a number indicating the relatedness value between *i*th and *j*th individuals. <br>
+GRM file is a n × n matrix, where each row and each column corresponds to individuals in the same order as in the .fam file, and *i*th row and *j*th column is a number indicating the relatedness value between *i*th and *j*th individuals. <br>

 ## Running mvRunKing